-The DB Taskforce was set up by the PLSA in March 2016 to undertake a review of the challenges currently facing funded defined benefit (DB) pension schemes, and make recommendations to Government which will (a) help ensure the sustainability of open DB schemes and (b) help closed DB schemes run off more efficiently and ultimately secure member benefits.
+The DB Taskforce was set up by the PLSA in March 2016 to undertake a review of the challenges facing funded defined benefit (DB) pension schemes, and make recommendations to Government to help ensure the sustainability of open DB schemes, and help closed DB schemes run off more efficiently and ultimately secure member benefits.
 The terms of reference for the Taskforce can be found here.

 Interim report

 In October 2016 the Taskforce published its Interim Report.
-This report shows that, on the whole, DB pension schemes are under severe pressure and without change the likely outcome will be hardship for members or sponsors.
+This report showed that, on the whole, DB pension schemes were under severe pressure and without change the likely outcome would be hardship for members or sponsors.

 Second report: The Case for Consolidation